-“Cat tin,” says Ingmon, crooking her index finger in the shape of a hook.
+“Cat tin,” says Ingmon, crooking her index finger in the shape of an upside-down hook.

 The upshot is Canton is near.
 And the regrettable thing is I’ve never felt closer to a woman than to Ingmon.
 How do I know she likes me and is not just engaging me sexually as part of her job?
 For even if only going through the motions an actress can perform quite convincingly in bed.
 Still, I’m convinced she’s genuinely into me.
 It comes down to the delicate and drawn-out quality of her kissing.
 It’s the way she whispers “boubui” in my ear.
 It’s the thoroughness with which she licks up the last of my semen.
 And best of all: she’s been spending the night more and more as the calendar unwinds.

 How crucial sexuality is to communication.
 Not just the act itself but the whole ensemble of behaviors from seduction onwards which function as a signalling system, particularly in the absence of a mutually comprehensible language.
 I would even propose that all essential interaction can be accomplished through sexuality alone.
-We evolved out of this template — not much else went on inside the caves we lodged in for millions of years — and acquired spoken language only much later.
-Words aren’t that important, finally, except in emergencies, to defend oneself, for record keeping, and to work with as an aesthetic substance.
-The normal business we’re engaged in is not to convey information but attitudes — acceptance or denial.
+We evolved out of this template—not much else went on inside the caves we lodged in for millions of years—and acquired spoken language only much later.
+Words aren’t that important, except in emergencies, to defend oneself, as well as to keep records, and to work with as an aesthetic substance.
+The normal business we’re engaged in is not to convey information but attitudes: the attitudes of acceptance or denial.
 This can be done as effectively without words as with them.
 Mastery of language is the ability to use words in ironic or misleading ways, which is ultimately just a means of conveying attitude.

 Yes, she’s beautiful, objectively speaking.
-Would I prefer Delilah to have been closer to me in age, say thirty or forty rather than fifteen and seventy?
+Would I prefer Delilah to have been closer to me in age, say thirty or forty rather than seventeen and seventy-two?
 Would a riper figure have kindled my passion?
 It’s a moot point, since her spirituality is seductive enough.
-Nothing is more exciting than a person who can project an erotic field, above all a precocious fifteen-year old.
+Nothing is more exciting than a person who can project an erotic field, above all a precocious seventeen-year old that can do that.
 Delilah the younger knew exactly what she was doing, even when she couldn’t articulate this in words, as Delilah the elder was able to do to her directly when they met.
 Yes, she had that movable vision, the ability to see around things, around corners.
 The thoroughness sprung from kindness.
 That comprehensiveness and anticipatory acumen engendered of desire.
-The sheer pleasure in vision — and the pain of having this vision even momentarily obstructed.
+The sheer pleasure in vision—and the pain of having this vision even momentarily obstructed.
 The gaze that projects and forms a screen, an aura.
-The drunk, gaping, obsessive gaze spewing itself unchecked like a machine gun, or the “invisible arrows” of Danny’s gun, as the Romans put it.
+The drunk, gaping, obsessive gaze spewing itself unchecked like a machinegun, or the “invisible arrows” of Danny’s gun, as the Romans put it.